zeonBPM/Awatar-Emblem/Fire Emblem Avatar.md

 standing in the water reduces fire damage taken

-allies are a couple waterbenders(monk?) and a single militia(recruit)[need some sort of reward based on how many remain alive at the end] enemies range from firebenders(mage), ,
+allies are a couple waterbenders(monk?) and a single militia(recruit)[gives a moonstone amulet if the recruit survives] enemies range from firebenders(mage), mercenaries, and soldiers,

 the boss is Ol(Royal Guard)	steel sword/ fire E fire C	roam AI, is looking for a missing royal guard and asks the party if they saw one, after a short talk, he concludes that while they were most helpful in answering, they remain enemies of the crown, and must be eliminated.
 Bramar comments that the guy is too polite to be angry at, but he agrees that they must fight.